hwshadow/learning-bootcamps/elasticsearch/02-elastic-core-mechanics/README.md

 # [Index Alias](https://www.elastic.co/guide/en/elasticsearch/reference/6.2/indices-aliases.html)
 * an abstraction layer in front of an index or group indices
-* can apply pre-flight query logic to the nested index/indices
+* can apply pre-flight query logic to index/indices which are nested by an alias
 * can make OPS life easier

 # [Document](https://www.elastic.co/guide/en/elasticsearch/reference/6.2/_basic_concepts.html#_document)
 * a basic unit of information
 * tied to an index
 * stored in a shard
-* JSON format
+* structured in a JSON format
 * indexed by a unique ID "_id"

 a sample document from the bank index